 Suriya’s next film, Ayan (2009), however, was a disappointment qualitatively in spite of a brilliantly executed action sequence in Africa, a couple of well composed songs and his efficient enough central performance.
-It was a huge success at the box office, though, and the biggest commercial success of Suriya’s career till date.
+It was a huge success at the box office, though, and one of the biggest commercial success of Suriya’s career till date.
 And continuing in the same vein, his next two films, Aadhavan (2009) and Singam (2010) have also been the big, commercial blockbuster type films.
 Their triple success has more than vindicated Suriya’s choice in doing these films and it has to be said that even if they haven’t challenged the actor in him as much as one would have liked, he is a big, big reason for these films being hits.

 Suriya’s Hindi Debut, Rakht Charita -2 (Rattha Charithram in Tamil, Rakta Charitra – 2 in Telugu), saw him garner fine reviews yet again for his work as he plays Paritala Ravi’s nemesis, Suri, who masterminds Ravi’s death from jail.
-Suriya dubbed for himself in the Hindi version as well and did a reasonably good job though the discomfort with Hindi does show in places.
+Suriya dubbed for himself in the Hindi version as well and did a reasonably good job though the discomfort with Hindi does show at places.
 The Tamil version sees a more fluid performance from him and his dubbling and voice modulation here in expertly capturing the emotions of his character in his own language is simply superb and adds layers to his performance.
 The films, however, were let downs to say the least.

 Suriya is poised at the peak of his career as an actor today.
 One hopes he picks the right scripts and projects that go beyond standard commerical fare and also do justice to his ample histrionic ability.
 One film of his that fans and cinephiles are looking forward to is his teaming with Vetri Maaran, Vaadivaasal, expected to release in 2022.

 Suriya has also dubbed for Abhishek Bachchan in the Tamil version of Guru and for Aamir Khan in the Tamil avatar of Taare Zameen Par.